 Dr. Justin Barad, CEO of Osso VR, decided to create his company after seeing flaws in the training process for orthopedic surgeons.
 With many new surgeons performing their first real operation after reading manuals, watching videos, and maybe performing an operation on a cadaver, Barad wanted to incorporate a tool that allows residents to perform several mock operations before making their debut in the surgery room.
 With Osso VR, they can do just that.

 Giving users the ability to look around the room and use controllers to perform a sham surgery, the device creates a very realistic and accurate surgical setting that residents can familiarize themselves with in their training.
-The Osso VR software even gives a diagnostic report after the “surgery”, providing accuracy, time, and other measurements that commonly used to evaluate surgeons.
+The Osso VR software even gives a diagnostic report after the “surgery”, providing accuracy, time, and other measurements that are commonly used to evaluate surgeons.

 “Our product offers highly realistic hand-based interactions in an immersive training environment.” – Dr. Justin Barad, CEO